wzc0908/Flask-Crud-Project/README.md

 ### o	Top 5 of the most bad quality components.
 ### o	Top 5 of the most used of test devices.
 ### o	Top 3 of the highest PFR(product failure rate) manufacturer.
-### Summary: I used to methods to do this.
+### Summary: I used two methods to do this.
 In myService.app I wrote a dynamic quicksort functions and sorted the data with python dictionary.
 I also used SQL commands in dbQuery.app to do the same sorting process.
 And I generated graphs with highcharts.